 - A.R.E. – D.A.R.E. is an acronym that stands for Drug Abuse Resistance Education.
-It is a government program that was put together in conjunction with police organizations in which a structured curriculum that is 10 weeks long is delivered in the school system.
+It is a government program that was put together in conjunction with police organizations in which a structured curriculum that is ten weeks long is delivered in the school system.
 It has shown quite a lot of success in helping deter more children from using drugs or alcohol.

 - Counseling – If a child has already fallen into the habit of drugs or alcohol, catching it early on can help to prevent it from going further.
-This is where counseling can come in as an important tool.
-If it is discovered that this is the case, the child can be sent to a counselor in school or referred to one that can help them to work through their difficulties with substances, as well as educate them on the dangers of them.
+Counseling can come in as a valuable tool here.
+If it is discovered that this is the case, the child can be sent to a counselor in the school or referred to one that can help them to work through their difficulties with substances, as well as educate them on the dangers of them.

 What to Do When a Child or Adolescent Has an Addiction

 When someone of the younger generation does happen to fall into drug or alcohol abuse, it can develop into a very terrible condition.
 When it reaches this point, it is often critical for them to receive addiction treatment as soon as possible.
 Since addiction is a progressive disease, it is apt to get worse the longer it continues.
 Ergo, getting them into treatment right away is necessary to prevent this from happening.

 Getting an adolescent into a proper addiction treatment center is very important.
-Teens have particular needs in regard to addiction that differ from the treatment of adults.
+Teens have particular needs regarding addiction that differ from the treatment of adults.
 It is important that they receive treatment that is tailored for them specifically as an adolescent.
-Here at Best Drug Rehabilitation, we ensure to craft a program that is specific to every individual that comes into the facility.
+Here at Best Drug Rehabilitation, we ensure to craft a program that is unique to every individual that comes into the facility.
 We make sure the program will address all of the particular needs that a teen has as well.
-Give us a call today and we’ll make sure to provide the best treatment for you or your loved one.
+Give us a call today, and we’ll make sure to provide the best treatment for you or your loved one.